 Want to skip straight to your free consultation with a Face Dr Skin Expert?
-Tap the button below.
+Tap below

-We are an authorised stockist of the Obagi Medical range which contains a number of tretinoin creams and gels we often recommend to clients.
-In this article, we’re shining a light on this ingredient and everything there is to know about using it - the good, the bad and the acne!
+Our team can prescribe skincare medicines, including Tretinoin.
+In this article, we’re shining a light on this ingredient, and everything there is to know about using it - the good, the bad and the acne!

 Here’s what we’ll cover: